Andrea Mann

 In the meantime, I’ll be learning all these off by heart.

-Filed Under: Blog, Comedy writing, Politics
+Categories // Comedy writing, Musings, Politics

 • 1